kisudsoe/PostGWAS-tools/README.md

 ## For General annotations

 Using `bedtools closest` in bash, this process required a lot of resouce (e.g., ~19GB of RAM).
 Therefore, files were moved to AWS to BNL server which is highly secured.
-Then I ran the blow processes:
+Then I ran the bellow processes:

 ```bash
 ./bin/bedtools sort -i 2020_t1d/db/roadmap_enh.bed | ./bin/bedtools closest -d -a 2020_t1d/gwas_hg19_biomart_2003.bed -b stdin > 2020_t1d/data/roadmap_enh.tsv